AvailLang/samples/README.md

 Each project has its own README that explains what type of project it demonstrates.

 ## UNDER DEVELOPMENT
 ***NOTE: Avail development has focused on the toolchain, specifically the IDE.
-These projects are a bit outdated, but they will be updated with new projects added as the toolchain development moves forward.***
+The state of each of the sample projects are indicated in each project's README.***

+## Projects

+### Sample Hybrid Project
+[sample-hybrid-project](sample-hybrid-project) represents a project that uses Avail in a JVM project with bindings in Avail to functions written in Kotlin.